Overview of Cisco Optical Network Controller

 Get the CSR Signed by a Certificate Authority (CA).

-Submit the generated CSR to a Certificate Authority to obtain a signed certificate.
+This is an external process.
+Submit the generated CSR to your organization's Certificate Authority (CA) or a trusted public CA to obtain a signed certificate.

 Step 3